bmoussaud/micropets-golang-service-accelerator/README.md

 # PetKind MicroService

-This is a sample of a Java Spring app that works with Tilt and the Tanzu Application Platform.
+This is a sample of a GoLang app that works with Tilt and the Tanzu Application Platform.
 It provides the framework to enhance the MicroPet Application

 ## Dependencies